Asymptotic structure. III. Excluding a fat tree: Introduction

-It is easy to see that: \begin{thm} Let $L,C,c\ge 0$, and let $G$ contain $H$ as a $c$-fat minor.
-Let there be an $(L,C)$-quasi-isometry from $G$ to some graph $G'$.
+It is easy to see that: \begin{thm} Let $L,C,c\ge 0$, and suppose that $G$ contains $H$ as a $c$-fat minor, and there is an $(L,C)$-quasi-isometry from $G$ to some graph $G'$.
 If $c\ge L(L+C)+C$ then $G'$ contains $H$ as a minor. \end{thm}

-A. Georgakopoulos and P. Papasoglu~\cite{agelos} conjectured that a converse also holds: \begin{thm} For every graph $H$ and all $c\ge 0$, there exists $L,C\ge 0$, such that if a graph $G$ does not contain $H$ as a $c$-fat minor, then $G$ admits an $(L,C)$-quasi-isometry to a graph with no $H$ minor. \end{thm} This is known to be true when: \begin{itemize} \item $H=K_3$, by Manning's theorem~\cite{manning} (and see~\cite{agelos}); \item $H=K_{1,m}$, by Georgakopoulos and Papasoglu~\cite{agelos}; \item $H=K_{2,3}$, by Chepoi, Dragan, Newman, Rabinovich, and Vaxes~\cite{chepoi}; \item $H=K_4^-$ (that is, $K_4$ with one edge deleted) by Fujiwara and Papasoglu~\cite{fuji}. \end{itemize} The conjecture has recently been shown to be false in general, by J. Davies, R. Hickingbotham, F. Illingworth and R. McCarty~\cite{davies}; but their counterexample $H$ contains a clique of size $15$, and there remains hope that \ref{fatminorconj} is true for some interesting graphs $H$.
-(Trees?
-Planar graphs?)
+A. Georgakopoulos and P. Papasoglu~\cite{agelos} conjectured that a converse also holds: \begin{thm} For every graph $H$ and all $c\ge 0$, there exists $L,C\ge 0$, such that if a graph $G$ does not contain $H$ as a $c$-fat minor, then $G$ admits an $(L,C)$-quasi-isometry to a graph with no $H$ minor. \end{thm} This is known to be true when: \begin{itemize} \item $H=K_3$, by Manning's theorem~\cite{manning} (and see~\cite{agelos}); \item $H=K_{1,m}$, by Georgakopoulos and Papasoglu~\cite{agelos}; \item $H=K_{2,3}$, by Chepoi, Dragan, Newman, Rabinovich, and Vax\`es~\cite{chepoi}; \item $H=K_4^-$ (that is, $K_4$ with one edge deleted) by Fujiwara and Papasoglu~\cite{fuji}; \item $H=K_{2,t}$, by Albrechtsen, Distel and Georgakopoulos~\cite{agelos2}. \end{itemize} The conjecture has recently been shown to be false in general, by Davies, Hickingbotham, Illingworth and McCarty~\cite{davies}; and even more recently, Albrechtsen, Distel and Georgakopoulos~\cite{agelos3} showed that it is false when $H$ is the graph of the octahedron.
+There remains hope that \ref{fatminorconj} is true for some nontrivial classes of graphs $H$ -- for instance, it may be true for all trees $H$ as far as we know.

 Our result is not exactly of this type, but has the same flavour.
 A {\em path-decomposition} of a graph $G$ is a pair $(T, (B_t:t\in V(T)))$, where $T$ is a path (possibly infinite) and each $B_t$ is a subset of $V(G)$ (called a {\em bag}), such that: \begin{itemize} \item $\bigcup_{t\in V(T)}B_t = V(G)$; \item for every edge $e=uv$ of $G$, there exists $t\in V(T)$ with $u,v\in B_t$; and \item for all $t_1,t_2,t_3\in V(T)$, if $t_2$ lies between $t_1,t_3$ in $T$, then $B_{t_1}\cap B_{t_3}\subseteq B_{t_2}$. \end{itemize} The {\em width} of a path-decomposition $(T,(B_t:t\in V(T)))$ is the maximum of the numbers $|B_t|-1$ for $t\in V(T)$, or $\infty$ if there is no finite maximum; and the {\em path-width} of $G$ is the minimum width of a path-decomposition of $G$.